Vipul97/des/README.md

-          key_file    Path to the text file used as the key for encryption/decryption. infile      Path to the text file used as input for encryption/decryption. outfile     Path to the text file where the output will be written. iv_file     Text file to be used as IV for encryption/decryption.
+          key_file    Path to the text file used as the key for encryption/decryption. infile      Path to the text file used as input for encryption/decryption. outfile     Path to the text file where the output will be written. iv_file     Path to the text file used as IV for encryption/decryption.

         optional arguments:
           -h, --help  show this help message and exit